 - Biochemistry - University of Kansas, Lawrence, KS

 - Doctor of Medicine - University of Kansas School of Medicine, Kansas City, KS

 - General Surgery - University of Cincinnati College of Medicine, Cincinnati, OH

 - Pediatric Surgery - Children's Mercy Hospital, Kansas City, MO

 - Fetal Medicine & Therapy - University of California, San Francisco School of Medicine, San Francisco, CA

 - Open Fetal Surgery

 - Quality and Safety in Pediatric Surgery

-Clinically, Dr. Tsao is the co-director of The Fetal Center at Children’s Memorial Hermann Hospital, one of the few programs that performs open fetal surgery.
-In addition, Dr. Tsao is a clinical researcher with interests quality and safety in pediatric surgery.
+Clinically, Dr. Tsao is the co-director of The Fetal Center at Children’s Memorial Hermann Hospital, one of the few programs that performs fetal surgery.
+In addition, Dr. Tsao is a clinical researcher with interests in quality and safety in pediatric surgery.
 As the Vice-chair of Quality for the Department of Pediatric Surgery, he leads the Pediatric Surgical Safety Initiative at Children’s Memorial Hermann Hospital.
 His primary research is focused on the errors and adverse children’s events as well as efficacy of the surgical safety checklist in children’s surgery.
 Dr. Tsao’s research program supports medical students and surgical residents interested in pediatric surgical clinical research.